abdullah2993/cryptfs/README.md

 # cryptfs

-A toy encrypted file system for windows using dokan
+A toy encrypted file system for windows in go using dokan
 ## Usage
 ```
 Usage of cryptfs.exe: